 Many libraries and archives list all their holdings online, and many documents can even be obtained on the web.
 This greatly facilitates initial research, but in most cases visits to libraries and archives off campus will be invaluable.
-During the third year, you should bear in mind application deadlines for outside research funding and the department's Plesur funds.
+During the third year, you should bear in mind application deadlines for outside research funding and the department's Plesur and Lockwood funds.
+Lockwood funds are reserved exclusively for research in American history.
 The department's Plesur travel fellowships are designed to get you off campus to work on primary sources available in special deposits, be they in the US, in Europe, or elsewhere.
-UB's Graduate Student Association (GSA) manages the Mark Diamond Research Fund, which will grant PhD students up to \$2500 for research expenses (amount subject to change).
+UB's Graduate Student Association (GSA) manages the Mark Diamond Research Fund, which will grant PhD students up to \$2500 for research expenses.
 This fund is highly competitive and requires a great deal of pre-planning.
 You can arrange to attend information sessions through the GSA to aid you in your grant application.
-Please direct all questions to the GSA.

 External funding is also an option, such as a DAAD to go to Germany, or a Massachusetts Historical Society grant to get you to Boston.
 The American Historical Association maintains an extensive list of fellowships and grants for research.
 Many individual libraries and archives offer short and long-term fellowships.
 While you are preparing your prospectus, be sure to explore the possible funding options that may exist for the libraries and archives you hope to use.
 The money earned from research grants, including the Lockwood or Plesur, is the funding that you will need in order to carry out dissertation research in your research year, so you must be sure to put in your applications on time.

 The DGS organizes annual sessions on how to write grant applications, in addition to other useful topics.
 Please make it a point to attend.
-Consult with your advisor as well on which grants are most appropriate for your specific research.
-The director of fellowships at the Graduate School runs workshops, welcomes your inquiries, and can give you feedback on applications.
+Consult with your adviser as well on which grants are most appropriate for your specific research.
+Elizabeth Colucci, the director of fellowships at the Graduate School, runs workshops, welcomes your inquiries, and can give you feedback on applications.